stitakis/ArchElekt/Slides/SystemUnavalaible.md

 📝 Reporting

 Transcript:
-Another piece though that could be the cause of the performance issues is the Reporting.
+Another piece that could be the cause of those performance issues is the Reporting.
 Depending on the kind of reports, this can add a lot of pressure to the system, and especially when resources are shared with other core functionalities like in a monolithic architecture.